Vasa Čarapić: Biography

-Vasa Čarapić was born in 1768, in the village of Beli Potok, under the Avala mountain.
-His family was originally from the Kuči tribe in Montenegro, and they got an interesting nickname that turned into a surname when one of his ancestors accidentally killed a Turk's dog, and the Turk demanded 500 groschens compensation for his pet.
+Vasa Čarapić was born in 1768, in Beli Potok, under the Avala mountain.
+The Čarapić family was originally from the Kuči tribe in Montenegro, and they got an interesting nickname that turned into a surname when one of his ancestors accidentally killed a Turk's dog, and the Turk demanded 500 groschens compensation for his pet.
 When the family collected the money, one of his ancestors sent the money in a čarapa (a sock) instead of a bag.
 It was from then on that the name Čarapić stuck as a surname.

 Serbian Free Corps

 Vasa Čarapić participated in Kočina Krajina as a Freikorps.
 In the war between Turkey and Austria, Vasa fought as a volunteer against the Turks.
 On that occasion, he was distinguished by exceptional heroism, so he gained a great reputation.
 That is why he was elected the prince of the Grocka nahija (municipality) at the nahija assembly.
 Vasa was also known for one thing - great hatred towards the Turks, which became proverbial.

 In 1804, just before the winter, the Dahijas were preparing to start cutting down the Serbian princes, and Vasa, after learning about that, fled to Avala with two other Čarapićs.
 When the Belgrade Turks came to Beli Potok to look for him, he attacked and drove them away.
-Shortly afterwards, the Turks killed Vasa's brother Marko Čarapić in Kaludjerica.
+Shortly afterwards, the Turks killed Vasa's brother Marko Čarapić, Obor-knez of Grocka nahiyah (d.
+1804), in Kaludjerica during the Slaughter of the Knezes.

 Hajduk

 Then he burned the Turkish khan and defected to the hajduks.
 He spent one hard winter in the mountains and barely survived.
-It is said that, when the mountain began to leaf, he put a silver coin in the first leafy tree he saw, fired his pistol and exclaimed with joy: "Well, now Turo, Vasa is gaining wings!"
+It is said that, when the mountain began to leaf, he put a silver coin in the first leafy tree he saw, fired his pistol and exclaimed with joy: "I dare you now Turks, Vasa has grown the wings!"

 He gathered around him a company of brave men in the fight against the Turks.
 The name of Vase Čarapić became especially famous when he intercepted a Turkish kardžalija (caravan) near Leštane, and gained a great treasure.
 He distributed everything he received among the people.